Cherreads

 An assassin.

-He reached into his belt and pulled out a thin dagger.
+Slowly, he reached into his belt and drew a thin dagger.

 The blade was black.